The first time the registry hiccuped, no one blamed the code.

 Her partner snorted behind his visor.

-They diverted, boots ringing on the metal walkway as the system projected a pulsing route arrow ahead of them.
+They diverted, boots ringing on the elevated walkway as the system projected a route arrow ahead of them.